lmorg/murex/docs/integrations/README.md

 ## Description

 Murex is highly customizable, as every good shell should be.
-However the Murex community believe that extendability and support for customizations are no substitute for good defaults.
+However the Murex community believes that extendability and support for customizations are no substitute for good defaults.

 Murex aims to provide you with the best support for your wider command line